rh-fieldwork/ceph-canary/README.md

 3. Install the metrics collector component.
 4. Install the load generator component.
 5. Modify the fio workoad.
 (Optional)
-6. Modify the fio metrics collected.
+6. Modify the list of fio metrics collected.
 (Optional)

 ### Step 1.
 Cloning the git repository.
 - From the workstation, create a directory to clone the git repo to.
 Replace "\<local-repo\>" with the desired directory name.